 - 3. Remove any of the following components that are installed on the system board and put them in a safe, static-protective place.
-See the related topics in Chapter 3 "Hardware replacement procedures" on page 45. - Air baffle
+See the related topics in this chapter.

+- Air baffle

-- System fans - Processor-heat-sink module (PHM)
+- · System fans

+- Processor and heat sink module (PHM)